seunomosowon/TA-mailclient/README.md

 - modularized storage/password functions to make them reusable and simpler
 - Also fixed exception handling when dealing with storage/password
 - Fixed type casting for boolean parameters (is\_secure, include\_headers)
+- Rewrote sections of mail_common

 ##### Known issues

-Currently no known issues in version 1.1.1 of TA-mailclient.
+Currently no known issues in version 1.1.2 of TA-mailclient.
 This is currently tested against the latest version of Splunk Enterprise.
 Issues can be reported and tracked on Github at this time.